 Neglecting to Pot Up

 Seedlings shouldn’t be left to their own devices in the small cells we start them in, either.
-They’ll become root bound which creates its own host of problem.
+They’ll become root-bound which creates its own host of problems.

 So, you need to pot them up into larger containers.
 And if you’d like to keep all of your seedlings that sprouted, this is a great way to enable you to do that.